Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/openstack.md

 ### Disk attachment using Cinder

 vProtect supports also disk-attachment method using cinder.
 This should allow you to use cinder-compatible storage and still allow vProtect to create backups.
-Currently only full backup is supported. vProtect needs to communicate OpenStack service's API to attach drives to the proxy VM with the vProtect Node installed.
+Currently, only full backup is supported. vProtect needs to communicate OpenStack service's API to attach drives to the proxy VM with the vProtect Node installed.

 ![](../../../.gitbook/assets/deployment-vprotect-openstack-disk-attachment.png)

 ### Disk attachment

-This backup mode requires vProtect Node to be installed in one of the VMs residing on your OpenStack installation. vProtect should detect automatically the VM with vProtect during index operation.
+This backup mode requires the vProtect Node to be installed in one of the VMs residing on your OpenStack installation. vProtect should detect automatically the VM with vProtect during index operation.

 ## QCOW2 files on NFS storage